evolutiatechion/evolutiatechion/README.md

-## There are people who think they are indomitable geniuses out there, they say they are extremely favored for a reason, just because they have a few million, but they cannot calculate a fractal in 5D to emulate the equation.
+## There are people who think they are indomitable geniuses out there, they say they are extremely favored for a razinho, just because they have a few million, but they cannot calculate a fractal in 5D to emulate the equation.

 **The equation emulation was captured in slow motion**